flavioamieiro/GameOver/README.md

 Hardware for Game Over project

-[BaseBoard](BaseBoard/) describes the main board, which has an ESP32 and will be the base for the add-ons.
+[BaseBoard](BaseBoard/) contains the design files for the  main board, which has an ESP32 and will be the base for the add-ons.

+[BNO055Sensor](BNO055Sensor/) is the first add-on: basically a BNO055 sensor from Adafruit used for motion detection

+[BreakoutBoard](BreakoutBoard/) is a simple breakout board for easier prototyping using the base board.

+[AddonTemplate](AddonTemplate/) is a kicad template you can use as a base to create new addon boards.

 This source describes Open Hardware and is licensed under the CERN-OHL-S v2.